Before starting, read the 2022 Earth to Sky Academy course announcement.

 Regional Leaders are asked to host an Earth to Sky (ETS) course within two years of attending the Academy.
 What is an Earth to Sky course?

 Earth to Sky courses provide training and support for interpreters and informal educators to develop stronger climate change communication skills.
 ETS courses provide a foundation of climate science with an emphasis on the connection between global and local processes.
+ETS courses are usually focused on the climate story of one region.
 Our training methodology has been developed and refined over almost 20 years with input from NASA, NPS, and USFWS trainers as well as intensive evaluation.
 The signature elements of an ETS course include, in part:

 - Balanced focus given to both interpretive and scientific aspects of impactful climate change communication